RecGenz/FreelaningPlatform/README.md

 ### Design

+Anyone around the globe can contribute to this design.
 Our design, meticulously crafted on Figma, serves as the blueprint for a seamless user experience.
 The design link provides a comprehensive view of the platform's visual identity and functionality.
 Please explore the design (https://shorturl.at/wHJK4).

 ## Getting Started